 An ‘ich for Apricots

 The Santa Clara Valley was filled with “ichs” during my childhood in Saratoga.
 Within the small city’s 12 square miles, many orchard farm family names ended in “ich”.
-Often, these names have a meaning and you can find out last name meanings here.
 I noticed the “ich” trend back then but didn’t question it, despite my own family name being Prince, and from my mother’s side, Gardiner.
-Our mixed immigrant forebears were from Scotland, Ireland, and France.
-From the 1880s until they 1920s, they settled in Washington State and created livelihoods homesteading a dairy farm, in the timber industry, and as confectioners (on both sides!).
+Our immigrant forebears were from Scotland, Ireland, and France.
+From the 1880s until the 1920s, they settled in Washington state and created livelihoods homesteading a dairy farm, working in the timber industry, and establishing confectionery stores (on both sides!).
 By the time our family arrived in the Santa Clara Valley, my father was a doctor ready to enter private practice.
 We were “gentleman farmers” living on an orchard property that provided us with an abundance of fruit, beauty, and joy.
-While our family enjoyed a fruitful rural life in Saratoga, we were not part of the vast enterprise producing the best stone fruit and nut crops in the world.
+While we treasured our fruitful rural life in Saratoga, we were not part of the vast enterprise producing stone fruit and nut crops that were enjoyed around the world.

 In 1849, early Croatian settlers in the American East and South left for the goldfields of California.
 They worked as goldminers, bartenders, saloon keepers, restaurant owners, fruit, liquor and fish suppliers.
 When mining collapsed, they purchased farmland and were among the pioneers who established vineyards and orchards.
 The Slavonian Benevolent American Society of Santa Clara County, organized in 1894, listed the Croatian family names, place of origin, and arrival date.

 Jobs were plentiful in the fruit industry, whether as a grower, picker, dryer, canner or shipper.
 In just four decades after the Gold Rush, Santa Clara County had over 7,000 small family farms that ranged from ten to fifty acres in size.
-By the 1920’s, Santa Clara Valley had more than 8 million fruit trees blossoming each spring with almonds, apricots, cherries, peaches, French prunes, and walnuts, in that order.
+By the 1920’s, Santa Clara Valley had more than 8 million fruit trees blossoming each spring with almonds, apricots, cherries, peaches, French prunes, and walnuts.

-After WWII, the rise of urban development and decline in the Santa Clara Valley’s orchard and canning industry nearly ended family farming within a few decades.
+After WWII, the rise of urban development and decline of the Santa Clara Valley’s orchard and canning industry nearly ended family farming within a few decades.
 In 1966, the State of California purchased 143 acres of orchard land through eminent domain to create West Valley Community College in Saratoga.
 Implementing this regional plan impacted many small orchard farms.
-The Novakovich family held on to their original orchard acreage rather than sell the entire operation and relocate, as so many family farmers did during this era of rapid change.
+The Novakovich family were forced to sell a large orchard to the State but held on to their original orchard acreage rather than sell the entire operation and relocate, as so many family farmers did during this era of rapid change.

 Today, George and Leah’s three sons Matt, George, and Dan continue to manage the orchard business.
-They sell Royal Blenheim apricots and French prunes year-round, both fresh and dried, other summer fruits in season including cherries, peaches, and plums as well as holiday confections to loyal customers in Saratoga and beyond.
+At their farm shop, they sell Royal Blenheim apricots and French prunes year-round, both fresh and dried, other summer fruits in season including cherries, peaches, and plums as well as holiday confections to loyal customers in Saratoga and beyond.

 One of California’s best known producers of fresh, dried, and canned fruit to this day is the Mariani family.
 Despite their Italian surname, the family’s origins are from the quaint and beautiful Croatian island of Vis.
 This branch of the Mariani clan lived in the seaport town of Komiza, located on the west side of this westernmost island in the Croatian archipelago.
 Vis Island and all of Dalmatia and Istria, the coastal stretch of today’s Croatia, had a strong Venetian-Italian influence.
 Citizens often adopted Latin-Italian versions of their Slavic names out of convenience.